cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/unused-on-guide-path/checkra1n/installing-odysseyra1n/ra1n-chromeos.md

   - stekc
 ---

-::: danger
+::: warning

-If you are using iOS 12.0 or 12.0.1, **do not continue to follow this guide**.
-Instead, join the [r/jailbreak Discord](https://discord.gg/jb), and ping the `Geniuses` role with your device/iOS version.
+If you are using iOS 12.0 or 12.0.1, follow <router-link to="/installing-amethyst">Installing Amethyst</router-link> instead.

 :::